Beef Bourguignon

 10. Flour: Add flour and cook for 2 minutes.

-11. Add wine and stock: While stirring, slowly pour in beef stock this helps the flour dissolve lump-free into the stock.
-Then add wine and mix until flour mixture is dissolved and mostly lump-free.
+11. Add wine and stock: While stirring, slowly pour in beef stock.
+This helps the flour dissolve lump-free into the stock.
+Then add wine and mix until the flour mixture is dissolved and mostly lump-free.

-12. Add beef into pot: Add beef, bacon, thyme, bay leaf, salt and pepper into the pot, then stir well.
+12. Add beef into the pot: Add beef, bacon, thyme, bay leaf, salt, and pepper into the pot, then stir well.

 Slow cook: